ColinBerryMD/fluffy-waffle/README.md

 	- delete -- the group

 - message: send and recieve sms messages with the active account
+	- list -- the messaging dashboard
+	- send -- a sms
+	- receiveM

 - sms_client
 	- create -- enter a client profile